TeejMcSteez/goUp/README.md

 ### Webhook Trigger

-Will send bad service data as JSON to the specified webhook URL
+Will send bad service data as JSON to the specified webhook URL, if the user has defined any custom messages it will add that custom message onto the JSON payload.

 The key provided will be injected as a `Authorization` header.
 Meaning it accepts Basic, Bearer, etc. as a string value in the YAML.